tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 * Pandas was created by [Wes McKinney](https://wesmckinney.com/) to offer a flexible, high-performance tool for conducting quantitative analysis of financial data.
 Since 2008, Pandas has been used to manipulate, analyze, and visualize financial data.

 * If Python was compared to a garage, Pandas would be the sleek Tesla parked inside.
 The owner can choose to leverage the speed, power, and efficiency of their Tesla and take it for a spin, or the owner could walk to their destination.
-While walking would produce the same result as using the Tesla, it would require extra labor and take more time.
+While walking would produce the same result as using the Tesla, it would require extra labour and take more time.
 This lesson will teach you how skillfully utilize the sleek Tesla sitting in your garage.

 Transition to the "Why Pandas?" section and highlight the following:

-* Since spreadsheets appeared in [1969 when LANPAR was first used by the plant budgeting operations of AT&T](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever.
+* Since spreadsheets appeared in [1969 when the plant budgeting operations of AT&T first used LANPAR](http://www.renepardo.com/), through [VisiCalc in 1970](https://en.wikipedia.org/wiki/VisiCalc) to [Microsoft Excel in 1987](https://en.wikipedia.org/wiki/Microsoft_Excel), they transformed the finance and quants analysis forever.

 * However, as the volume and complexity of data has increased significantly, spreadsheets are now limited when it comes to data analysis.